mattmalcher/MissingMaps2/Readme.md

 putting in and what you expect to get out.
 It should be easy to follow the example in `genDIFFraster.py` to create and output different comparison rasters using numpy array operations.

-## 5) Building and Interpreting Maps in QGIS
+## 5) Building Maps in QGIS
-A useful (and free) tool for working with the PostGIS database and raster imagery for this project is[QGIS](http://qgis.org).
+A useful (and free) tool for working with the PostGIS database and raster imagery for this project is [QGIS](http://qgis.org).

 Once you have a PostGIS database of an area as well as some rasters you can begin to plot them on maps and create something useful!